-NOTE Refer to Section 12, Parts List for a complete listing of replacen numbers. nent parts and part
+Refer to Section 12, Parts List for a complete listing of replacement parts and part numbers.

 Hydraulic Operating Pressure

 Hydraulic operating pressure settings should be checked daily and adjusted as necessary.
 High and low operating pressure is adjusted at the high and low pressure control valves per the specifications in Table 7-1.